eleva

 getState()

-Returns a deep copy of current state values (non-reactive snapshot).
+Returns current state values (non-reactive snapshot).

 // Signature